 Low vaccine rates increase the risk of disease, especially during natural disasters.
 Researchers have looked at numerous strategies for boosting vaccine rates.
 One option is simply implementing more visible public health leadership.
 Health authorities must take strong stances on vaccines and compassionately explain to the public why vaccines are necessary.
 Your agency can participate in achieving this goal by answering vaccine questions without judgment, scheduling vaccine town halls, or making necessary vaccines free and publicly available.

 In an era of social media and rapid text communication, it’s tempting to send out a quick message and hope for the best.
 However, a new study suggests there’s no substitute for in-person communication.
 Researchers found that face-to-face workshops are highly effective at prompting families to enact specific disaster preparedness strategies.
 Your agency can increase its public profile with such workshops.
 Not only will you increase public disaster preparedness, but you’ll also get to know the people you serve and become a trusted ally to the people who need you most.

 Respiratory emergencies are among the most common reasons people seek emergency care.
-All agencies must be prepared to handle these emergencies, even in disaster and mass casualty scenarios.
+All agencies must be prepared to handle these emergencies, even in disaster, patient surge and mass casualty scenarios.
 A portable emergency suction machine enables you to protect the airway without moving the patient, even when there’s no power.
 For help choosing the right suction machine for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.